 Two breakthroughs that have evolved because of technology are the ATS (Applicant Tracking System) or AMS (Applicant Management System) and AI (Artificial Intelligence) for recruiting.
 Both have made sourcing and screening talents way easier.
 They have also helped to automate repetitive processes that consume valuable time.

-What is an Applicant Tracking System – ATS?
+What is an Applicant Tracking System (ATS)?

 ATS automates processes like sourcing and screening resumes, messaging other employees and job seekers, and importing and exporting data.
 So you can concentrate on more value-adding activities.

-Why and How Do Companies Use Applicant Tracking Systems – ATS?
+Why and How Do Companies Use ATS?

 Recruiters and HR personnel use them for various reasons.
 Some of the pressing reasons are:

-Sadly, many of the reasons HR personnel or a recruiter buys an ATS system are based on what the tool ought to do and not necessarily what it does.
+Sadly, many reasons HR personnel or a recruiter buys an ATS system are based on what the tool ought to do and not necessarily what it does.
 Before we look at some limitations of ATS, let’s see some real-world statistics regarding the use of ATS:

 Did you know, according to a Jibe survey, 80% of candidates who search for jobs and take applications online say the process frustrates them?
 This statistic is relevant because 94% of recruiters admit to using ATS software in their hiring process.

-70% of online applicants feel that the recruitment process should be five steps or fewer.
+70% of online applicants feel the recruitment process should be five steps or fewer.
 40% of recruiters share the same thoughts.

 A longer process has meant recruiters lose 60% of candidates, most of them the cream of the crop of applicants.